mothur/mothur.github.io/_wiki/mothur_v.1.36.0.md

 ---
-title: 'Mothur v.1.36.0'
+title: 'mothur v.1.36.0'
 redirect_from: '/wiki/Mothur_v.1.36.0.html'
 ---
-We\'re excited to announce the release of [mothur\_v.1.36.0](mothur_v.1.36.0)!
+We're excited to announce the release of [mothur\_v.1.36.0](mothur_v.1.36.0)!
 This release has a number of exciting new commands and features.
 The new commands include [set.seed](set.seed), which allows you to peg the seed for the random number generator that is used by a number of other commands (e.g. cluster) to improve reproducibility.
-We\'ve also added [make.file](make.file), which will generate the files file that you use in [make.contigs](make.contigs) based on the sequence files in your directory.
-On the new features, there are a number of things we\'ve done to tidy up the overall package.
+We've also added [make.file](make.file), which will generate the files file that you use in [make.contigs](make.contigs) based on the sequence files in your directory.
+On the new features, there are a number of things we've done to tidy up the overall package.
 More meaningful, however, is that in the mac and linux versions of mothur you can now give [make.contigs](make.contigs) your uncompressed fastq.gz files as input.
 We are working on this feature for windows, but
 \... windows.
 This should save you a bunch of hard drive space :).
-We\'ve also added a feature to [pre.cluster](pre.cluster) so that you do not need to provide a full multiple sequence alignment.
+We've also added a feature to [pre.cluster](pre.cluster) so that you do not need to provide a full multiple sequence alignment.
 Instead, you can provide it unaligned sequences and it will carry out the typical algorithm but will also do a pairwise alignment.
 I \*think\* this will be useful for people doing ITS sequencing.

 We have a number of other features on our docket for the next release.
-As always, don\'t hesitate to email us or use the forum to propose new features and commands.
+As always, don't hesitate to email us or use the forum to propose new features and commands.
 As I mentioned in an earlier email, I will be hosting a mothur [workshop](workshop) in the Detroit area in early September, holler if you are interested or have questions.